 Our school incorporates physical activity into school calendar events as we hold different seasonal activities.

 The children came up with their own slogans and colourful posters to promote the importance ‘being active’.
-They came up with so many creative ideas and the overall winner was Amelia Woolsey in Fifth Class who came up with the slogan ‘Exercise to Energise’.
+They came up with so many creative ideas and the overall winner was Robyn in Fifth Class who came up with the slogan ‘IF YOU MOVE FOR AN HOUR YOU CAN PROVE YOUR POWER’.

-Last November we commenced a non-competitive running initiative called 'Run Around Europe’.
-We mapped out a 100 metre track around the school and we decided that each lap would be equal to a kilometre.
-Every class in the school has been participating in the initiative...read more
+In March we commenced a non-competitive running initiative called 'Run Around Ireland’.
+We mapped out a 350 metre track around the school and we decided that each lap would be equal to a kilometre (Younger classes ran laps of the Astro pitch).
+Every class in the...